deepanshubajaj/PersonaDigitalCard/README.md

 - 🔗 Clickable links to social media profiles (GitHub, LinkedIn, Twitter, etc.)
 - 📱 Responsive design optimized for all devices
 - ⚡ Fast performance powered by Vite
-- 💻 Built with React + TypeScript
+- 💻 Built with React + JavaScript

 ---